customers and associates.

 - Photos: your photo may be used in our online or print publicity.
 When you sign our Terms & Conditions, you are agreeing to our use of your image in our online or print publicity.
 This is your 'opt-in'.
 If you prefer not to have your image used in this way, please inform us in writing: email@example.com, subject line: Image use.

 What legal basis do we use for processing your data?

 We use a different legal basis depending on the purpose for collecting your data in the first instance.

-- For all data collected to sign up for a service or product such as a newsletter, an event, or a competition, we process the data using Legitimate Interest, i.e. you are able to access an extensive range of information in exchange for supplying your information, and we have a relationship where the balance of benefits is in your favour.
+- For all data collected to sign up for a service or product such as a newsletter, an event, or a competition, we process the data using Legitimate Interest, i.e. you are able to access an extensive range of information in exchange for supplying your information, you are entitled to certain discounts and special offers, we are in a position to support your job applications or further study through references and we have a relationship where the balance of benefits is in your favour.
+It is in our interest because we are unable to provide you with services unless we have your information.
 You have a choice in the management of your data in this manner and can opt out of processing under this basis at any time.

 - Where you provide data in the course of the purchase of a service or product, we process your data under Contract, i.e. your data is necessary for the fulfilment of the service.
 Any additional contact, i.e. telling you about another service or product closely related to the service or product you have bought is managed under Legitimate Interest.

 - Any secondary processing of your data, i.e. sharing with third parties, sending you a message on behalf of third parties, transfer to third countries, is managed under Consent.